kemckinnmsft/HOL3000/instructions.md

 	>[!NOTE] We will revisit this information later in the lab to review discovered data and create Sensitive Data Type to Classification mappings.

+	>[!ALERT] If you see any failures, it is likely due to SharePoint startup in the VM environment.
+If you rerun Start-AIPScan on Scanner01 all files will successfully scan.
+This should not happen in a production environment.
 ===

 # Defining Recommended and Automatic Conditions